Angelos1/scrambled_strings/README.md

 Dictionary off limits: Each word in the dictionary has to be between 2 and 105 letters long
 ```

+## Notes / Self assessment
+I have followed the same approach described in the analysis section in Google Code Competitions (maintaining a running frequency array).

+In terms of OOP the code could have been better: More classes and methods in order to have more granular functionalities.

 If I had more time I would create more classes in order to make each method do less work and unit test each one of them.
+Some of these unit tests could have been for parsing a file into a list,
+finding the occurrences of a dictionary word in long_string etc.

 In order to have been able to test them I would also need to make the methods return the results and not print them directly.
+That would also be a better practise for a more scalable application.